Support for families who have lost a baby. Telephone helplines and online support forums.

 You could do this just until her own milk supply has dried up, or you may decide to do this for a couple of years.
-You could find a neighbour or family member's child to nurse, this is not always socially acceptable, but this will greatly benefit the baby who is receiving the breast milk.
+You could find a neighbor or family member's child to nurse, this is not always socially acceptable, but this will significantly benefit the baby who is receiving the breast milk.

 You can donate your milk to a human milk bank.
 At these banks, they screen the milk, kill the bacteria, freeze it and send it to mothers who cannot breastfeed or to premature or ill babies around the world.
 A woman may feel that she is honoring the short life of her baby, by giving another child a better start to life.